-Professor Ruth Khasaya Oniang’o, chair of the Sasakawa Africa Association and the Sasakawa Fund for Extension Education (SAFE), has won the 2017 Africa Food Prize for her role as a leading voice on nutrition in Africa.
-The prize recognizes those who use agriculture to transform lives and stimulate economic development, and was chosen this year from among 600 nominees.
-Oniang’o shares the 2017 prize with Malian agriculture entrepreneur, Maïmouna Sidibe Coulibaly.
+Professor Ruth Khasaya Oniang’o, chair of the Sasakawa Africa Association and the Sasakawa Fund for Extension Education (SAFE), and Malian agriculture entrepreneur, Maïmouna Sidibe Coulibaly, whose work benefited from Winrock volunteer experts and a project that Winrock co-implemented, have won the 2017 Africa Food Prize.
+The prize recognizes those who use agriculture to transform lives and stimulate economic development, and the winners were chosen this year from among 600 nominees.

 SAFE was launched 26 years ago when Winrock teamed up with the Sasakawa Africa Association (founded by Nobel Laureate and former Winrock Board Member Norman Borlaug, Japanese philanthropist Ryoichi Sasakawa and former President Jimmy Carter), to lead an innovative agriculture education pilot in Ghana that brought together agriculture schools, farmer organizations, ministries of higher learning and the private sector.
 Since then, SAFE has spread to nine countries and has graduated 4,000 mid-career extension agents.